Rina Banerjee: Early life and career

 In 1963, Banerjee was born in a Bengali family in Calcutta (now Kolkata) in the Indian state of West Bengal.
-She grew up in London and New York City, and has lived in the United States ever since.
+She grew up in London, Manchester and Queens, New York, and has lived in the United States ever since.
+She was previously married to Columbia Professor Sanat Kumar, with whom she had one child, Ananya.
+She remarried in 2023 to Peggy Reynolds.

 Banerjee has mentioned in interviews that the inspiration for her art comes from her childhood memories of visiting her grandfather during his homeopathic treatments.
 Many of the images and visuals from her visits with her grandfather have stayed with her and can be seen in her art work.
 She likes her artwork to be not static, but ever changing.
 She completed an M.F.A. in Painting and Printmaking from Yale School of Art, Yale University in 1995, after graduating from Case Western Reserve University, Ohio with a B.S. in Polymer Engineering.
 Banerjee's work has been exhibited at the Bronx Museum of the Arts, the Whitney Museum of American Art, and other notable museums.